docQodly/docs/docs/language/string.md

 For more information about the names of character sets, please refer to the following address: *http://www.iana.org/assignments/character-sets*

 After execution of the command, the converted text will be returned in the *convertedBLOB* BLOB.
-This BLOB can be read by the [`Convert to text`](#convert-to-text) command.
+This BLOB can be read by the [`convertToString`](#converttostring) command.

 #### System variables and sets